utily/cloudly-storage/README.md

 ```
 here I use the dependency `gracely` to generate errors.
 Note that the `Storage.environment.archive` & `Storage.environment.BufferBackend` needs to correspond to the bindings defined in wrangler.toml.
 The initialize function needs to be called with the environment by the worker before utilizing the database.

-Now the databse can be used by the worker as follows:
+Now the database can be used by the worker as follows:
 ```
 import { Storage } from "./Storage"
 import { User } from "../model/User"